faelin/nano-highlight/README.md

 The syntax highlighting definitions that come bundled with nano are of pretty poor quality.
 This is an attempt at providing a good set of accurate syntax definitions to replace and expand the defaults, as well as provide standards for syntax highlighting across file types.
+This project will eventually attempt to merge work done by ileathan on nano-highlight which itself collects work done by nanosyntax (new bsd license) and others.

 Installation
 ------------